tmcgee/cmv-widgets/README.md

 Each widget in this repo has at least one configuration example in the [config folder](https://github.com/tmcgee/cmv-widgets/tree/master/config).
 This folder also contains additional examples for including ESRI widgets, other widgets and functionality.

 ### Attributes Table(s)
-A highly configurable widget to display the results of one or more QueryTasks.
+A highly configurable widget to display the results of one or more Query, Find or Geoprocessor Tasks.
 #####[Documentation](https://github.com/tmcgee/cmv-widgets/tree/master/widgets/AttributesTable/README.md)
 #####[Demo](http://tmcgee.github.io/cmv-widgets/demo.html?config=table)
 ![Screenshot](https://tmcgee.github.io/cmv-widgets/images/attributesTables1.jpg)